-Fundraising activities in 2021-22 included raising money through our book fairs with which we purchased new books for classrooms and our library.
-We sold copies of our Christmas CD, and commission was received for the sale of school photographs.
-Money raised paid for the Christmas Pantomime, leavers mugs for year 6 and autograph books.
+Fundraising activities in 2022-23 included raising money through our book fairs with which we purchased new books for classrooms and our library.
+An inflatable day raised money for the school, we sold copies of our Christmas CD, and commission was received for the sale of school photographs.
+Money raised paid for the Christmas Pantomime, classroom Visualisers, leavers items for year 6 and autograph books.

 The academy is also involved in fundraising for established professional charities, chosen and led each year by the school council.
-This is seen as part of children's wider education and during the accounting year money was raised for the British Legion Poppy Appeal, Children in Need, Christingle, St Luke's Hospice, Comic Relief and a Harvest Festival food collection which went to the Thurrock Food Bank.
+This is seen as part of children's wider education and during the accounting year money was raised for the British Legion Poppy Appeal, Children in Need, Christingle, Save the Children, WWF, Comic Relief and a Harvest Festival food collection which went to the Thurrock Food Bank.
 Monies raised by these activities go entirely to the charities concerned with totals reported to parents after each event and thank you certificates stating amounts donated displayed in school.